Amity University | BCA Admissions 2025

-1. What is Zero Trust Security, and why is it gaining prominence?
+Q1.
+What is Zero Trust Security, and why is it gaining prominence?

 Ans: Zero Trust Security is a security model that assumes no trust within or outside an organisation.
 It requires verification from anyone trying to access resources, even if they are already inside the network.
+Zero Trust Security has gained prominence due to the increasing sophistication of cyber threats and the need for continuous security monitoring.
+This is one of the frequently asked cybersecurity interview questions for freshers.

-2. Explain the difference between Diffie-Hellman and RSA encryption algorithms.
+Q2.
+Explain the difference between Diffie-Hellman and RSA encryption algorithms.

+Ans: Diffie-Hellman and RSA are both widely used encryption algorithms, but they differ in their fundamental principles and use cases.
+Diffie-Hellman is primarily a key exchange algorithm, while RSA is a versatile encryption and digital signature algorithm.
 Diffie-Hellman does not provide authentication on its own and is vulnerable to man-in-the-middle attacks if not used with additional security measures.
 In contrast, RSA (Rivest-Shamir-Adleman) is a public-key cryptosystem used for both encryption and digital signatures.
 It relies on the mathematical properties of large prime numbers and their computational difficulty to factorise the product of two primes.

-3. What is DNSSEC, and why is it important?
+Q3.
+What is DNSSEC, and why is it important?

 Ans: DNSSEC (Domain Name System Security Extensions) is a suite of extensions that add an extra layer of security to the Domain Name System (DNS).
 It helps prevent DNS spoofing and ensures the authenticity of DNS data, making it critical for protecting against DNS-related attacks.
-This is another one of the top interview questions for cyber security.
+This is another one of the top interview questions for cybersecurity.

-4. Explain the concept of "Honeypots" in cybersecurity.
+Q4.
+Explain the concept of "Honeypots" in cybersecurity.

 Ans: In cybersecurity, "Honeypots" is a deceptive and fascinating tool used to enhance network security by luring and trapping cyberattackers.
 Think of a honeypot as a digital decoy, designed to mimic vulnerable systems, applications, or services that an attacker might find enticing.